Frankenberger thesis: Historical evaluation

 The validity of the Frankenberger thesis has been questioned in historical research since its inception.
 Consequently, it is rejected by most researchers.
 Both Frankenberger's paternity and his status as a Jew are questioned.

 As early as 1956, Franz Jetzinger, author of Hitler’s Youth, pointed out that "the name Frankenberger [...] does not sound Jewish at all" and that it must therefore "first be proven" that Frankenberger—even if he was actually the father of Alois Hitler—actually was a Jew.
 Jetzinger also emphasized that "any evidence" was missing for alleged alimony payments.
 His conclusion is therefore: "Frank's report is at most sufficient to suspect Jewish descent, he does not guarantee a certainty."

 In the 1960s, the archives of the city of Graz came to the conclusion that the alleged Frankenberger was probably identical to Leopold Frankenreiter: On the one hand, not a single Frankenberger could be found in the lists of residents of the city of Graz for the period in question and, on the other hand, this name corresponded to that name attributed by Hitler's nephew William Patrick Hitler to Hitler's grandmother's employer.
 However, Frankenreiter was not of Jewish descent, but had been baptized Catholic with his entire family.
 However, even after this correction, the name Frankenberger remained the one to be found much more frequently in the literature.

 Joachim Fest judged that "the lack of verifiable evidence [...] makes the thesis appear extremely questionable".
 Although Frank had little reason to knowingly falsely ascribe Hitler Jewish ancestors, "the thesis can hardly stand up to serious discussion".
 The "actual meaning" of the thesis lies "less in its objective validity".
 "Far more decisive and psychologically significant" was "that Hitler had to see his origins cast into doubt by Frank's results. [...]
 Adolf Hitler did not know who his grandfather was."
-Brigitte Hamann, on the other hand, wrote that "here the angry anti-Semite Frank wanted to blame the hated Jews for an allegedly Jewish Hitler and unsettle them with rumours".
+Brigitte Hamann, on the other hand, wrote that "here the angry antisemite Frank wanted to blame the hated Jews for an allegedly Jewish Hitler and unsettle them with rumours".

 Maximilian I issued a decree in 1496 which expelled all Jews from Styria (including Graz), and they were not permitted to officially reside there again until the 1860s, decades after Alois had been born.

 Notable historians who dismiss the thesis are Ian Kershaw, Robert Payne, Walter Görlitz, Anton Joachimsthaler, Christian Graf von Krockow, John Toland, Brigitte Hamann and Ernst Deuerlein.

 Apart from serious historical research, the "revelation" of Hitler's "Jewish descent" has been taken up again and again by publications with a popular scientific, conspiracy theory or sensationalist impact.
 It is characteristic of this literature, which is almost unmanageable in its breadth, that it attempts to present source material that has been known for decades, in particular Frank's rumours, as new knowledge and in doing so fails to mention the continuous and almost unanimously skeptical and negative reception by the leading Hitler biographers.